 File upload software has been designed to do one job: to make it as easy as possible for you to collect and organise files from anyone, no matter what tech stack they use.

 You create an upload page (or upload pages) and automate reminder emails to clients.
 Then you just send clients a link to their own upload page.
 Clients simply need to fill in any questions on the page and drag and drop the requested files.
 If they forget, they are automatically reminder on a schedule that suits you.

 Examples of file upload software includes File Request Pro and Fileinvite.

 File Request Pro

-File Request Pro makes it easy for you to create customised and easy to use upload pages for your clients.
-They provide native integration with GoogleDrive, Dropbox, OneDrive and SharePoint so files are automatically transferred to these locations.
+File Request Pro makes it easy for you to create sophisticated, branded upload pages for your clients.
+They provide native integration with GoogleDrive, Dropbox, OneDrive and SharePoint so files are automatically transferred to these locations already organised into subfolders.
 Webhooks and Zapier allow for for other third-party integrations.
 You can also automate file requests, reminders and thank you emails.

 File Request Pro works with companies across a range of industries and are proud to be self-funded.